-Locus specific probes for familial chromosomal abnormalities
+- Locus specific probes for familial carrier testing

-Chromosomal microarray analysis is a useful technique to identify gains and losses of chromosomal regions across the genome and detect large regions of homozygosity (ROH).
+Sometimes a person inherits two chromosomes from one parent and none from the other, resulting in large regions of homozygosity (ROH).
 The laboratory uses comparative genomic hybridization (CGH) for detection of copy number variants and single nucleotide polymorphism (SNP) analysis for detection of ROH.
 Presence of ROH is not diagnostic of any disorder, but it can suggest an increased risk for imprinting disorders and recessive genetic disorders.

 Microarray analysis is frequently ordered for individuals with multiple congenital anomalies and developmental delays.
 It can also be performed in the prenatal setting for a fetus with ultrasound abnormalities with unknown cause.